ghent360/PrntrBoard/README.md

 The software for the board is a clone of Marlin at [bugfix-2.0.x branch](https://github.com/ghent360/Marlin/tree/bugfix-2.0.x/ "Github.com") of my repository.
 I keep it relatively in sync with the Marlin branch. *Note: there are other branches of Marlin as well only the bugfix-2.0.x supports the STM32 microcontroller.*

-Marlin is using Adruino IDE or Plarform IO.
+Marlin is using Adruino IDE or Platform IO.
 I personally had issues with Platform IO not supporting the STM32F4 board, so I use Arduino version 1.8.5.
 To compile the firmware code you would need to install the [STM32 Arduino port](https://github.com/stm32duino/Arduino_Core_STM32 "www.stm32duino.com").

 Visit [my blog](http://blog.pcbxprt.com/) for status updates on the development of the board.